-- The three courses can be completed in 60 to 90 minutes, each.
+- The three series sections can be completed in 60 to 90 minutes, each.

-- Can access courses from smartphone, tablet, and desktop.
+- Can access the series from smartphone, tablet, and desktop.

-- Users can access the course for 90 days after enrollment, after 90 days, users wil only be able to access content they have previously completed.
+- Users can access the series for 90 days after enrollment, after 90 days, users wil only be able to access content they have previously completed.

-- Participants can receive a Certificate of Completion for completion of all three courses if all requirements of the course are met.
+- Participants can receive a Certificate of Completion for completion of all three sections of the series if all requirements of the series are met.
 This course also uses Microcredential badges as part of the learning experience.

 Discounted Course/Refund Policies:

 Refund Policy - for more information and/or to apply for a course refund please visit see our policy here.

 Course Discount - The Alliance has limited funds available to offer free or reduced cost courses to people and organizations with limited financial flexibility.
 There is no guarantee a course will be free or reduced.
 Each request is evaluated individually and granted based on availability of resources.
 If you are currently experiencing homelessness or have experience homelessness within the last five years, your 501c3 organization's operating budget is less than $500K, or your 501c3 organization's operating budget is between $500K and $1M and would like to register five or more individuals, please see more information on how to apply for a discounted course(s) here.